tomvanderlee/dotfiles/README.md

 Toms Dotfiles
 =============

 ###About
-Recently I've been discovering tiling window managers and how nice it is to customize my desktop.
+Recently I've been discovering tiling window managers and that customizeing my desktop is really cool.
-This means I've got a "lot" of dotfiles wanting to share across my machines and with everyone who is interested.
+This means I've got a "lot" of dotfiles I want to share across my machines and with everyone who is interested.

 ###How to install
 You can
  - copy the files to your home directory

 or
- - You can run install my dotfiles with the Makefile
+ - You can run make install to stow all dotfiles to your home directory (recommanded)

-The makefile has multiple recepies:
+The makefile has two recepies:
- - numix-no-title: Installs a modified version of the numix metacity theme
- - herbstluftwm: Installs my herbstluftwm dotfiles
+ - install: Installs all my dotfiles to your $HOME
- - bash: Installs my bashrc file
- - vim: Installs my vimrc file
- - xresources: Installs my xresources file
- - install: Does all of the above
- - uninstall: uninstall all my dotfiles
+ - uninstall: Uninstalls all my dotfiles

-###Disclaimer
-I am not responsible for the loss of any of your files!
-You should make a backup before installing anything!
+The makefile depends on GNU Stow.